SoCSTech/socsdocs.git.io/Writerside/topics/web01-services.md

-# Services
+# Apps and Services

-The following section describes the services that are running on SoCS-Web01.
-These typically run in docker and can be managed with `ctop`.
+The pages that are under this topic are relating to all the services that we run.
+Some of these have been built in-house and some are off the shelf.
+We aim to run everything inside a container when it is possible.